Jeff-zhang921/CleanChat/README.md

 ---

-### 1.3 Zero-Remount Rendering 诊断
+### 1.3 Zero-Remount Rendering Diagnosis

-#### 目标
+#### Goal

-返回列表时达到“物理层即时可见”，而不是“重挂载后再恢复”。
+Get physically instant list visibility on return, instead of remounting and rehydrating first.

-#### 机制
+#### Mechanism

-1. 不死根视图（Immortal Root Views）常驻挂载。
+1. Immortal root views stay mounted.
-2. 即抛详情页（Ephemeral Detail Views）按需挂载并在关闭时彻底销毁。
+2. Ephemeral detail views mount on demand and are fully destroyed on close.
-3. 详情页打开时，根层仅进入 dormancy（aria-hidden + pointer-events: none），不 unmount。
+3. When detail opens, root enters dormancy only (aria-hidden + pointer-events: none) and is not unmounted.
-4. 状态更新在 dormant 期间继续推进，返回时无需二次 hydration。
+4. State updates continue during dormancy, so return path does not need second hydration.

-#### 结果
+#### Result

-- 返回响应接近 0ms 体感。
+- Return latency feels near 0ms.
-- 列表滚动位置可保持。
+- List scroll position remains stable.
-- 交互上下文不会因路由切换被重置。
+- Interaction context is not reset by route transitions.

 ---